RahulBendre1/legacy-ml-python/README.md

 - 1 Working with Numbers
 - 2 Visualizing Data with Graphs
 - 3 Describing Data with Statistics
+- 4 Algebra and Symbolic Math with SymPy

 ## Python for Probability, Statistics, and Machine Learning